hybridly/hybridly/docs/guide/upgrade.md

 - **Likelihood of impact**: low

 Previously, the recommended emplacement for `root.blade.php` was in `resources/views`.
 This has now moved to `resources/application`, so you may move it or keep it where it was.

+If you no longer have any file in `resources/views`, you may remove this path from `config/view.php` to avoid any issue while caching views during deployment.